 889 Seminar in Teaching Practice (1).
 Pre- or corequisite, INLS 888.
 Doctoral standing required.
 For doctoral students currently involved in teaching activities, these regular seminar meetings are designed to discuss relevant literature and aspects of the teaching experience.

-890 Advanced Selected Topics (1–6).
+890 Advanced Special Topics (16).
 Exploration of an advanced special topic not otherwise covered in the curriculum.
 Previous offering of these courses does not predict their future availability; new courses may replace these.

 988 Research in Information and Library Science (16).
 Permission of the instructor.
 Supports individual and small group research undertaken by doctoral students in information and library science intended to produce research results of publishable quality.

 992 Master's (Non-Thesis) (3).
 Provides a culminating experience for master's degree students, who engage in independent research or project effort and develop a major paper reporting the research or project under the supervision of a faculty member.

 994 Doctoral Research and Dissertation (3).